fmedery/k3s-RaspberryPi/README.md

 # Prerequisites

-* Install balenaEtcher https://www.balena.io/etcher/ on your computer.
+* Install balenaEtcher https://www.balena.io/etcher/ on your computer or use `dd` on the command line.
 * Disable `Auto-unmount on success` in balenaEtcher's settings.
 * Download the latest `raspberrypi-ua-netinst-v<VERSION>.img.bz2`: https://github.com/FooDeas/raspberrypi-ua-netinst/releases/latest